SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

     }
 }
 ```
-2. <b>helper.js</b> - This file contains helper functions used in middleware.js and monitor.js
-3. <b>middleware.js</b> - This file contains all the necessary code and functions for the middleware
+2. <b>middleware.js</b> - This file contains all the necessary code and functions for the middleware
-4. <b>monitor.js</b> - This file contains all the necessary code and functions for monitoring the oracle network
+3. <b>monitor.js</b> - This file contains all the necessary code and functions for monitoring the oracle network

 ##### lib